 - 6 Aug1969 – Highest Altitude with a 88,000 lb / 40,000 kg payload – 7,398 ft / 2,255 m

-The complex design of the helicopter’s main rotor system, drive train, and flight controls were thoroughly tested on test rigs and mockups before the first prototype was manufactured.
+The complex design of the helicopter’s main rotor system, drive train, and flight controls was thoroughly tested on test rigs and mockups before the first prototype was manufactured.
 Using a driveshaft between the two rotor systems allowed the main rotors to intermesh just like they do on today’s CH-47 Chinook helicopters.

 However, they found having the main rotor at the front and rear of the helicopter caused uncontrollable oscillations that were cured once the two main rotor systems were moved out to the sides of the fuselage.